 Additionally, we adhere to the policy of the International Porter Protection Group (IPPG).
 We make an effort to ensure that the porter is well cared for, lift reasonable goods, and well equipped with appropriate clothing and footwear.

 The environment has been another area of CSR priority of Nepal Sanctuary Treks.
 We have a strong commitment to protecting our environment.
 And we will always be aware of our impact upon our space and treat it with respect.

-Under the guidance of Travelife and being Travelife Certified Company, we have developed Sustainability policy for the company, employees and our business partners.
+Under the guidance of Travelife and being a Travelife Certified Company, we have developed a Sustainability policy for the company, employees and business partners.

 We are dedicated to the practice of “Reduce—Reuse—Recycle” by adopting natural resource protection, recycling, and solid waste minimization.